neilbrown/edlib/README.md

 Attribute Format Renderer
 -------------------------

-The attribute formatter is given a format for each line into which it interpolates attributes from each element in the document.
-These lines are provided in response to “render-line” requests so that if the line-render and the attribute formatter are both stacked on a document, then the attributes of elements in the document can be easily displayed.
+The attribute formatter assumes each element in the document should be displayed as a line, and it is given a format description which describes which attributes of that element are used to create the desired line.
+These lines of provided in a way that “render-line” can access and display them.

+There are two modes.
+On the simple mode, each line appears to be a single object and it is not possible to move the cursor within that line or highlight arbitrary substrings such as with selections or search.

+The second mode is more functional but only available if the underlying document is written to collaborate by sharing reference information.
+In this case the document uses just a pointer to identify each element, and the format rendered can use an "offset" field that is in every mark to allow marks to be positioned with the formatted line.
+The net results if that it is possible to move around character in a line, and to select or search, even though these characters are not strictly part of the document.

-The format specification is found by requesting the attribute “Line-format” from panes starting at the focus and moving towards the root.
+The format specification is found by requesting the attribute “line-format” from panes starting at the focus and moving towards the root.

 Completion Render
 -----------------